dinhphu951998/EventReminder/README.md

-# Serverless TODO
+# Event Reminder

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This application will allow creating/removing/updating/fetching Event items.
+Each event item can optionally have an attachment image.
+Each user only has access to event items that he/she has created.

-When todo is over due date, there is an email to notify him/her.
+When the event start date comes, there is an email to notify him/her.

-## TODO items
+## Event items

-The application stores TODO items, and each TODO item contains the following fields:
+The application stores event items, and each event item contains the following fields:

-* `todoId` (string) - a unique id for an item
+* `id` (string) - a unique id for an item
-* `name` (string) - name of a TODO item (e.g. "Change a light bulb")
+* `title` (string) - title of an event item (e.g. "Udacity welcome event")
-* `dueDate` (string) - date and time by which an item should be completed
+* `startDate` (string) - date by which an event starts
-* `done` (boolean) - true if an item was completed, false otherwise
+* `note` (string) - description/note that users want to store
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item
+* `imageUrl` (string) (optional) - a URL pointing to an image attached to an event

 ## Tech stack